-MENTAL HEALTH
+MENTAL HEALTH SERVICES

-- Long waiting times suggest the need for more interim support and virtual rooms required to fill gaps while waiting for treatment - Desire for more peer group and community-based support services - Culturally competent services or community-based services needed to improve outcomes and reduce stigma - Older people's mental health problems not being well enough identified and addressed to be tailored by many of our partnership across South West London.
+- Long waiting times suggest the need for more interim support and virtual rooms required to fill gaps while waiting for treatment - Desire for more peer group and community-based support - Culturally competent services or community-based services needed to improve outcomes and reduce stigma - Older people's mental health problems not being well enough identified and addressed of our partnership across South West London.
 This work will make sure the views of local people are influencing not only local plans, but also our system-wide Joint Forward Plan for south west London going forward.
 We will be sharing this full insight report with our partners and networks across South West London.